Rainbow Lodge Respite Program

-Offering respite at the Rainbow Lodge and Independent Living Services to youth and families in the Yamhill County
+Offering respite at the Rainbow Lodge in Yamhill County

-Rainbow Family Services (RFS), known as Rainbow Lodge, has been helping create community in Yamhill County for more than 50 years.
+Rainbow Family Services (RFS), known as Rainbow Lodge, has been creating community in Yamhill County for more than 50 years.

 In the 1960s, Rainbow Lodge, originally part of the family home and estate of Charles and Anne Metsker, became a Yamhill County Juvenile Department residential care center for delinquent and emotionally disturbed boys.
 Catholic Community Services managed that program from 1970 to 1981, when it became part of an independent McMinnville-based nonprofit operating the lodge and related programs until 2004 as Rainbow Family Services.